 These changes apply to organizations that are already using the reporting method of the IFRS, so international companies or public limited companies (PLCs).
 Public limited companies are the UK equivalent of a US corporation or Inc.

-Because IFRS 16 has such a low bar for what classifies as a lease, determining the balance sheets of these big companies can be a big lift.
-Here you can read about several reasons why public companies should not be using spreadsheets for their lease accounting.
-Fortunately, lease accounting software exists to do calculations in a few seconds that would take accountants a few hours or more.
+Because IFRS 16 has such a low bar for what classifies as a lease, determining the balance sheets for companies with many leases can be a big lift.
+Here you can read about several reasons why companies should not be using spreadsheets for their lease accounting.
+Fortunately, lease accounting software exists to do calculations in a few seconds that would take accountants many hours.

 What is the Simplified Approach to IFRS 16?

 The simplified approach to IFRS 16 involves LeaseCrunch’s lease accounting software.
-With the necessary increased due diligence in lease documentation in accounting comes increased error and time expenditure for your company.
+With the necessary increased due diligence for lease documentation and accounting comes increased error and time expenditure for your company.
 Get all of your lease accounting done quickly and accurately with our easy-to-use software that provides you with: